Rangpuri language

-Rangpuri (Rangpuri: অংপুরি Ôṅgpuri or অমপুরি Ômpuri) is an eastern Indo-Aryan language of the Bengali-Assamese branch, spoken in Rangpur Division in Bangladesh, northern West Bengal and western Goalpara of Assam in India.
-Many are bilingual in Bengali and Assamese in their respective regions.
-According to Glottolog, it forms the Central-Eastern Kamta group with the Kamta language.
-Together with Rajbanshi and Surjapuri they form the Kamta group of languages.
+Rangpuri (অংপুরি, /rkt/ or অমপুরি, /rkt/), also known in India as Kamtapuri (কামতা, /rkt/ or কামতাপুৰী, /rkt/) is an eastern Indo-Aryan language of the Bengali-Assamese branch, spoken in Rangpur Division in Bangladesh, northern West Bengal and western Goalpara of Assam in India.
+Many Rangpuri or Kamta speakers are bilingual in Bengali and Assamese in their respective regions.
+According to Glottolog, it forms the Central-Eastern Kamta group.
+Together with Goalpariya/Deshi, Kayort, Rajbanshi and Surjapuri, they form the KRDS group of languages.

 Names

-Rangpuri goes by numerous names, the most common being Bahe; though Deshi bhasha and Anchalit bhasha is also used.
+Rangpuri goes by numerous names, the most common being Bahe, though Deshi bhasha and Anchalit bhasha are also used.